Rusty Allen

 • Disconnect appliances and electronics

-• Set aside items you're moving yourself (valuables, medications, important documents)
+• Set aside items you're moving yourself (valuables, medications, important documents — and once you're settled, don't forget to update your address in Quebec; Tria has the complete checklist)

 • Have payment ready in the agreed format